gmove-io/account.tech/README.md

 - **Access Control**: Securely manage access to functions in your package via a Cap owned by the Multisig.
 - **Asset Management**: Manage and send your coins or any other object types just like with classic accounts.
 Easily hide spam objects owned by a Multisig.
 - **Custom Proposals**: Define any actions in your module and easily manage them via the Multisig.
 Check out the [examples](TODO:).
 - **Package Upgrades**: Lock your UpgradeCaps in your Multisig to enforce agreement on the code to be published.
 Optionally follow a time-lock built-in policy to protect your users.
+Helpers will be provided to display upcoming upgrades on your dapp
 - **Interact with dApps**: Easily interact with dApps on Sui that are integrated to the Multisig.
 Stake, Swap, Lend your assets, and more.
 (TODO)

 ## Contributing